 Before you begin writing your response to this essay prompt, you should know exactly why you want to attend Yale.
 There are multiple ways to do this research.
 You can check out the school website or course catalog.
-You could also schedule a campus visit, meeting with an alum or current student, or meeting with a professor.
+You could also schedule a campus visit, meet with an alum or current student, or chat with a Yale professor.

 #2: Be Specific

 From your research, you should have come up with specific reasons why Yale is a great school for you.
 The more specific you can be when answering this prompt, the better.

 Don't say Yale has great academics, caring professors, and an interesting student body.
 The vast majority of schools have that.

 Instead, try to mention opportunities only Yale can provide, like specific professors, course names, extracurriculars, or research opportunities.